Parish church

-Roman Catholic Church
+Catholic Church

-Each diocese (administrative unit, headed by a Bishop) is divided into parishes.
-Normally, a parish comprises all Catholics living within its geographically defined area.
+Each diocese (administrative unit, headed by a bishop) is divided into parishes.
+Normally, a parish consists of all Catholics living within its geographically defined area.
 Within a diocese, there can also be overlapping parishes for Catholics belonging to a particular rite, language, nationality, or community.

 Each parish has its own central church called the parish church, where religious services take place.
 The parish church is the center of most Catholics' spiritual life since it is there that they receive the sacraments.
 On Sundays and perhaps also daily, Mass is celebrated by a priest resident in the parish.
 Confession is made available and perhaps Vespers in the larger or more progressive parishes.
 There are also laity-led activities and social events in accordance with local culture and circumstances.

-Roman Catholics are not obliged to worship only at the parish church to which they belong, but they may for convenience or taste attend services at any Roman Catholic church.
-However, their parish church is the one to which the members of the parish must go for baptisms and weddings, unless permission is given by the parish priest (US 'pastor') for celebrating those sacraments elsewhere.
-One sign of that is that the parish church is the only one to have a baptismal font.
+Roman Catholics are not obliged to worship only at the parish church to which they belong, but they may for convenience or taste, attend services at any Roman Catholic church.
+However, their parish church is the one, where members of the parish must go to, for baptisms and weddings, unless they are permitted by the parish priest for celebrating those sacraments elsewhere.
+One sign of that is the parish church being the only one to have a baptismal font.

-Some larger parishes or parishes that have been combined under one parish priest may have two or more such churches, or the parish may be responsible for chapels (or chapels of ease) located at some distance from the mother church for the convenience of distant parishioners.
+Some larger parishes or parishes that have been combined under one parish priest, may have two or more such churches, or the parish may be responsible for chapels (or chapels of ease) located at some distance from the mother church for the convenience of distant parishioners.